 Is Offset or Digital Right for Me?

-There are several factors that should be used to determine which should be used for any project you have in mind.
+There are several factors that should be used to determine when digital printing vs. offset printing should be used for projects you have in mind.
 For one thing, you should consider how much turnaround time you have, because, on a tight schedule, digitally printed media would be better.